 - The latest track design is an SL track, which combines the contour of the S track with the extended coverage of the L track.
 This is definitely the most popular option in higher-end massage chairs.

-Along with these, some massage chairs will also have foot and calf massagers, as well as airbags for arms and shoulders.
+Along with these, some massage chairs will have foot and calf massagers, as well as airbags for arms and shoulders.

 Comfort